Simple Broccoli White Bean Stir Fry

 Before You Go

 If this made meal time a little easier, leave a comment below or a review on the recipe card.
 Tell me what you swapped or what you added.
+I love hearing from readers and respond to every comment!

 Melissa